American Rescue Plan Act (ARPA)

 What is the American Rescue Plan Act?

 On June 22, 2021, the Davidson Board of Commissioner approved the receipt of the funds and a Special Revenue Ordinance to track the funds.
-The ordinance may be viewed here.
+The ordinance may be viewed here Version OptionsAmerican Rescue Plan Act (ARPA)Headline.
 These funds will not be comingled with the General Fund for the town.

 What is the timeline?

-The Town of Davidson is projected to receive the first of two equal distributions in July 2021.
+The Town of Davidson received the first of two equal distributions in July 2021.

 The funds must be allocated by December 31, 2024 and spent by December 31, 2026.

-The United States Treasury Department is currently accepting comments related to the guidance for expenditures until July 16, 2021.
-After that period concludes, the Treasury Department is expected to issue final guidance that will further help inform how the funds can be spent.
+The United States Treasury Department accepted comments related to the guidance for expenditures until July 16, 2021.
+The Treasury Department is expected to issue final guidance that will further help inform how the funds can be spent in the near future.

 What can the funds be used for?